 Last season Mr. Parker appeared as soloist with the major orchestras of Beijing, Shanghai and Guangzhou, and toured the United States with Bramwell Tovey and the Vancouver Symphony Orchestra.
 He also had the honor of being the last guest pianist to work with the Tokyo String Quartet in their final season.

 Highlights of this season include solo appearances with the St. Louis Symphony with David Robertson, the San Diego Symphony with Jahja Ling, the Seattle Symphony with Ludovic Morlot, the Shepherd School Symphony Orchestra with Larry Rachleff, and the National Arts Centre Orchestra with Hannu Lintu.
-He appears at the Hong Kong Festival with Gary Hoffman, Vadim Repin and Joyce Yang, and begins two major chamber music collaborations, with the Miró Quartet, and in a trio with violinist Martin Beaver and cellist Clive Greensmith.
+He appears at the Hong Kong Festival with Gary Hoffman, Vadim Repin and Joyce Yang, and begins three major chamber music collaborations, with the Miró Quartet, in the newly formed Montrose trio with Martin Beaver and Clive Greensmith, and in the special project Off the Score with legendary rock drummer Stewart Copeland.

 A committed educator, Jon Kimura Parker is Professor of Piano at The Shepherd School of Music at Rice University.
 His students have won international piano competitions, performed with major orchestras across the U.S., and given recitals in Amsterdam, Beijing, New York and Moscow.
 He has lectured at The Juilliard School, The Steans Institute, New York University, and Yale University.
 Mr. Parker is also Artistic Advisor of the Orcas Island Chamber Music Festival, where he has given world premieres of new works by Peter Schickele and Jake Heggie.